gmurdock/xbAurora-covers/README.md

 ---

-# Xbox 360 Custom Cover Archive for Games and Homebrew
+# Xbox 360 Custom Covers Archive for Aurora Dashboard

-Welcome to the **Xbox 360 Custom Cover Archive** — a curated collection of high-quality, fan-made cover art designed to celebrate and preserve the legacy of the Xbox 360.
-Whether you're building a digital library, printing physical cases, or simply admiring the artwork, this project aims to deliver quality, thematically consistent, and resolution-ready assets to breathe life into your Aurora Dashboard.
+Welcome to the **Xbox 360 Custom Cover Archive** — a curated collection of high-quality, fan-made cover art designed to preserve the legacy of the Xbox 360.
+Whether you're building a digital library, printing physical cases, or simply admiring custom designs, this project aims to deliver quality, thematically consistent, and resolution-ready assets to breathe life into your Aurora Dashboard.

 ---

 ## Project Goals

-- Recreate and reimagine Xbox 360 game covers at 900×600
+- Recreate Xbox 360 game covers at 900×600
 - Maintain stylistic fidelity to original branding
 - Provide a centralised, open-source resource for enthusiasts and archivists
 - Encourage community collaboration and contributions